sofiatqsevskaa/LLM_Evaluation/README.md

     - Running the frontend will automatically open the app on your default browser.
    - You can now test the evaluation of responses from the different LLMs.

-## Status
-Backend and frontend are functional.
-Evaluating techniques are in development.